xiangyuT/raylight/README.md

 Raylight is a parallelism node for ComfyUI, where the tensor of an image or video sequence is split among GPU ranks.
 Raylight, as its partial namesake, uses [Ray](https://docs.ray.io/en/latest/ray-core/walkthrough.html) to manage its GPU workers.
+[Introduction to Raylight on Youtube](https://youtu.be/KQxrkJAV4eI?si=JHjZAKZ3RGBCtmFx)

 <img width="834" height="1276" alt="image" src="https://github.com/user-attachments/assets/6a79e980-1111-4e31-b6cb-7b6ff35eb766" />